 In connection with the ECL and Lee & Allen acquisitions completed during fiscal 2005, and with the NECG and TCA acquisitions completed in fiscal 2004, CRA agreed to pay additional consideration, in cash and CRA stock, contingent on the achievement of certain performance targets by the respective acquired businesses.
 CRA believes that it will have sufficient funds to satisfy any obligations related to the contingent consideration.
 CRA expects to fund these contingent cash payments, if any, from existing cash resources and cash generated from operations.

 16. Supplemental Consolidated Balance Sheet Information

-Prepaid Expenses
+Prepaid Expenses and Other Assets

-Prepaid expenses consist of the following:
+Prepaid expenses and other assets consist of the following: